nest-datum-lib/http/README.md

 # http
-## Handling HTTP requests and proxying to service.
+## Handling HTTP requests and proxying to service